sgupta70/IntermediateCAD/README.md

 ## Multi-Part Design Pratice

 ### Description
 This was the second assignment we had to prepare us for our CAD certification test.
-Again using blue-prints they gave us we
+We were given 10 pages of blue-prints and we had to answer 4 different questions to get the correct masses.
+We had to make different parts to make the plunger come together all in the same part-studio.
+For each questions we adjusted a couple dimesions and sometimes edited the naterial.

 ### Evidence
 [Multi-Part Design Pratice in Onshape](https://cvilleschools.onshape.com/documents/b326f78eaf0c0243bc704a90/w/72e410b741d12414986de210/e/723e16faf5fd87f73f138a3b)